superbrothers/kubernetes-docs/kubectl_config.md

 ### Synopsis

 Modify kubeconfig files using subcommands like "kubectl config set current-context my-context"

  The loading order follows these rules:

   1. If the --kubeconfig flag is set, then only that file is loaded.
 The flag may only be set once and no merging takes place.
-  2. If $KUBECONFIG environment variable is set, then it is used as a list of paths (normal path delimitting rules for your system).
+  2. If $KUBECONFIG environment variable is set, then it is used as a list of paths (normal path delimiting rules for your system).
 These paths are merged.
 When a value is modified, it is modified in the file that defines the stanza.
 When a value is created, it is created in the first file that exists.
 If no files in the chain exist, then it creates the last file in the list.
   3. Otherwise, ${HOME}/.kube/config is used and no merging takes place.

 ```
 kubectl config SUBCOMMAND